BHashemi2021/Mission-to-Mars/README.md

 ## Overview

 Robin, who loves astronomy and wants to work for NASA one day, has decided to use a specific method of gathering the latest data: web scraping.
-We have been tasked to help Robin build a web app is looking good and functioning well to pull and display the latest feature stories from NASA and the related image.
-She also likes a table to hold and compare facts between the two planets, the Earth and Mars.
-Moreover she has been admiring images of Mars’s hemispheres online on another website and realizes that the site is scraping-friendly.
+We have been tasked to help Robin build a web app is looking good and functioning well to pull and display the [latest feature stories on Mars from NASA](https://mars.nasa.gov/news/) and the related image from [NASA Jet Propulsion Laboratory (JPL) website](https://www.jpl.nasa.gov/).
+She also likes a table to hold and compare facts between the two planets, the Earth and Mars retrieved from [Galaxy Facts website](https://data-class-mars-facts.s3.amazonaws.com/Mars_Facts/index.html).
+Moreover she has been admiring images of Mars’s hemispheres online on [Astropedia website](https://data-class-mars-facts.s3.amazonaws.com/Mars_Facts/index.html) and realizes that the site is scraping-friendly.
 She would like to adjust the current web app to include all four of the hemisphere images.
 To do this, we have to use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images (Figure 1).